 10. Les Miserables at the Benedum: Nov.
 26-Dec.
 1

 Since its publication in 1862, Victor Hugo’s epic novel, “Les Misérables,” has spawned countless adaptations — from books, games and films, to TV programs and even Japanese comics.
 On the musical front, it’s a momentous year for the fifth longest-running Broadway show in history, which has racked up eight Tony Awards.
 Les Mis mania will sweep the region when this brand new 25th anniversary production of Boublil & Schönberg’s legendary musical lands Downtown.
 Created by acclaimed British theatrical producer Cameron Mackintosh, the timeless saga is set against the dramatic backdrop of 19th-century France.
-Leaving box office records in its wake, the production features new staging, dazzling scenery inspired by Hugo’s own paintings and enthralling music.
+Leaving box office records in its wake, the production features new staging, enthralling music and dazzling scenery inspired by Hugo’s own paintings.
 Buy tickets.